MShawon/YouTube-Viewer/README.md

 # Live Stream
-   From now on, this script supports live streams too.
+   This script supports live streams too.
 Just use this script as you would for the already uploaded video.
 Script will automatically know if your video is live.
 Just bear in mind, you need a **high-end pc** for higher threads to get more viewers.
    Basically, script will check every 60 secs if youtube shows `x watching now` is present.
 If your live stream ends, script will check 5 times to be sure.
 In another word, after your live stream ends, script takes 5 minutes to close the driver.

    If you have never used this script before, use this first for an already uploaded video.
 This way, you will have a better understanding of how this script works.
 To do so, keep reading.

 # YouTube Music
    Can generate views on YouTube Music too.
 In **urls.txt** put your music link like this `https://music.youtube.com/watch?v=xxxxx`.
-Script will automatically load YouTube Music when it sees link have `music.youtube.com`. **Search feature is not available for this.** So you need to either empty or delete the search.txt otherwise it will start searching videos in default YouTube.
+Script will automatically load YouTube Music when it sees link have `music.youtube.com`. **Search feature is not available for this.** So you need to empty the search.txt otherwise it will start searching videos in default YouTube.

 # Windows
 * ## Binary Release